 “By bringing together subject matter experts from prevention, treatment, recovery, and law enforcement, we are striving to find multiple pathways to reduce all opioid abuse in Louisville and the surrounding communities.”

-– Timothy J. Plancon, Special Agent at the DEA
+– Timothy J. Plancon, Special Agent at the DEA, 2016 (source)

 Intensive Outpatient Program (IOP) is a primary treatment program recommended by clinicians and medical staff for many individuals newly sober or in need of continuing resources to help with addiction.
-At Landmark Recovery of Lexington, IOP patients are able to attend multiple sessions per week while continuing to live at home and meet work and personal obligations.
+At Landmark Recovery in Lexington, Kentucky, IOP patients are able to attend multiple sessions per week while continuing to live at home and meet work and personal obligations.

 “Kentucky families are on the front lines of the battle against opioid and substance abuse and we are grateful for the help from the federal government to respond.
 There are many innovative strategies in this bill that I believe can make the difference in our fight.”

-– Mitch McConnell, U.S. Senator, Senate Majority Leader
+– Mitch McConnell, U.S. Senator, Senate Majority Leader, 2018 (source)

 Insurance Providers We Accept